picoruby/picoruby/mrbgems/picoruby-wasm/npm/README.md

 ## Ristriction due to the language design

-Inside callbacks like `addEventListener`, you can't refer to variables outside the block:
+Inside callbacks of `addEventListener`, you can't refer to variables outside the block:

 ```ruby
 document = JS.global[:document]